Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom/Mesh/Indices.md

 ### Indices

-Gets the (optional) indices defining triangles by index of the vertex list.
+Gets the indices defining triangles by index of the vertex list.

 ```cs
 public IReadOnlyList<int> Indices { get; }